namwoam/TextTabBench/README.md

 - Balanced and meaningful text features
 - Real-world tabular context
-- Predictive signal beyond text-only baselines
+- Predictive signal from both structured and textual features

 They are split into `classification/` and `regression/` folders.
 Each dataset is provided as a Jupyter notebook with all required steps for inspection and use.

+### `extra_datasets/` (Second Wave Additions)
+These are high-quality datasts that did not make it to our benchmark at the time of writing / running our evaluations.

-### `extra_datasets/` (Valuable Additions)
+### `other_datasets/` (Valuable Additions)

-These are high-quality datasets that did not make it into the final benchmark due to reasons like domain overlap, preprocessing inconsistencies, or weaker text signals.
-Still, they are useful for experimentation and ablation studies.
+These are good-quality datasets that did not make it into the final benchmark due to reasons like domain overlap, weaker/unclear text signals etc. Still, they are useful for experimentation and ablation studies.

 ### Future Additions